Skip to Main Content

 Feeding Tube Placement for Enteral Feeding

-Placement of a feeding tube into the stomach or intestine is a common procedure in children with cancer.
+Placement of a feeding tube into the stomach or intestine is a common procedure in children with cancer or other illness.
 The type of the tube depends on how the tube is placed (through the nose or abdomen) and where the tube ends in the digestive system (stomach or intestine).
 A feeding tube allows enteral nutrition support for children who are unable to get all the nutrients they need from food.

 Read More About Enteral Nutrition